queer-community-allies/queer-community-allies/events/index.md

 June 26th @ 8pm Monarchs vs San Antonio

 *Equality Utah, Utah Pride Center, FAM Utah, and the Real Monarchs are partnering to honoring students and teachers working towards more inclusive schools!* We have some FREE tickets to share for students and teachers!
 Reach out to us at contact(at)queercommunityallies(dot)org.
-Read more about Real Monarchs [theme nights here](https://www.rsl.com/monarchs/theme-nights) and [purchasing tickets here](https://www.rsl.com/monarchs/tickets/single).
+Read more about Real Monarchs [theme nights here](https://www.rsl.com/monarchs/theme-nights).

 ![monarchs pride night](/files/monarchpride.jpg)